mjbtherapy.com

 About me...

 I am a Licensed Marriage and Family Therapist in private practice that continues to develop myself professionally.
 I am certified in EMDR (Eye Movement Desensitization and Reprocessing) Therapy and trained in a number of other trauma related modalities including Brainspotting, AF-EMDR (Attachment Focused-EMDR), TRM1 and TRM2 (Trauma Resiliency Model) and TF-CBT (Trauma Focused-Cognitive Behavioral Therapy) .
-As well as seeing clients in private practice, I supervise two amazing Marriage and Family Associate Therapists (more information below) and provide Emotional Support services to The Walden School in Pasadena.
+As well as seeing clients in private practice, I supervise four amazing Marriage and Family Associate Therapists (more information below) and provide Emotional Support services to The Walden School in Pasadena.
 I also have a background working with high profile clients and artists in the industry.

 Prior to earning my Masters Degree in Clinical Psychology from Antioch University, Los Angeles where I specialized in Child Studies, I earned a Masters Degree in Education from The University of Massachusetts, Boston.
 I was a high school English teacher and spent twenty-years in education—both mainstream and special education.
 I worked for over 13-years at a therapeutic day school, as well as ran and taught a GED and ESOL program at a community center where I worked with adolescent and adults, as well as immigrants and American born students who were working hard to make a change in their lives.
 My experience in education enabled me to work with people from a range of places and backgrounds—from Haiti to Vietnam and Poland—I have helped people find their way along their life’s path.
 I also earned my Bachelor of Fine Arts in Writing and Publishing from Emerson College in Boston where I was an intern at Ploughshares and later worked at The Harvard Review, both poetry journals.
 I was also a founding member of compost literary magazine, that's mission was to foster greater understanding amongst the world's people through international, national, and community art, literature, and ideas.
 Looking back at the span of my career choices, I realize that working with people and helping to make a meaningful difference is not just a profession—it is a vocation that I am and have always been moved to do.